isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 This is not the easiest thing to decipher, but what Agda is trying to tell you
-is that `false` is not a type, and thus it has no business being on the
+is that `def:false` is not a type, and thus it has no business being on the
 right-hand side of a colon.
-The general rule here is that you can only put `X`
+The general rule here is that you can only put `type:X`
-on the right side of a colon if you have earlier put it on the left of `: Set`,
+on the right side of a colon if you have earlier put it on the left of `type:Set`,
 as in:

 ```agda